Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Photo Credit Zadar.hr

 Lace is unquestionably one of the best things to buy in Croatia to commemorate your trip.
-Each of these adorable handmade lace products unites tradition, history, craftsmanship, and beauty and can be purchased in Croatian souvenir shops at the cost of around several hundred euros for a smaller size and more than 1000 euros for the larger, more extravagant forms.
+Each of these adorable handmade lace products unites tradition, history, craftsmanship, and beauty, and can be purchased in Croatian souvenir shops at around several hundred euros for a smaller size and more than 1000 euros for the larger, more extravagant forms.
 As far as traditional Croatian gifts go, this is as good as it gets.

 Croatian lace is known for its beauty and quality, and Croatian lacemaking was inscribed on the UNESCO List of Intangible Cultural Heritage in Europe in 2009.
 Croatian lace was traditionally crafted in the country to decorate costumes, linen, tablecloths, and bedding.